MIGG-NTU/MIG_Docs/source/information/notes.rst

     - The Google Drive only has 15GB.
 We only use it to store non-open materials or large files that are not suitable to be put in GitHub.
 Other better method for sharing public data may be found in the future.
     - MIGG public and private data are put in ``MIGG-materials``. ``Right-click it`` -> ``Get shareable link`` -> ``click sharing settings``.
 We can click ``top-right button (Share with people setting)`` to determine if *Editors can change permissions and share*.
 We can also click ``bottom-left button (Change)`` to determine if anyone with the link is a ``viewer`` or ``editor``.
 For file safety, we must set it to be ``viewer``.
     - We can also only share some directories in ``MIGG-materials``.
 The method is the same.
-    - If you add new file folders, please also modify the corresponding content in the `MIG User Docs <https://migg-ntu.github.io/MIG_Docs/resources-migg/index.html>`_
+    - If you add new file folders, please also modify the corresponding content in the :doc:`/resources-migg/google-drive`.

 MIG Routine Managers